stylate/stylate.github.io/README.md

 # Welcome!

-This is my personal website, deployed in React.
+This is my personal website, deployed in React/Gatsby, HTML, and CSS.

 ## Updates:

+## 6/11/18

+    * Added fade animations to sidebar and index.

+## 6/3/18

+    * Fixed design breakpoints.

+## 5/29/18

+    * Began v3 website redesign.

 ## 4/5/18